Gikoskos/USB_to_e-Mail/README.md

 If you don't want to use root compile usb2mailID.c, but you also need to have the IDs of your USB device.

-For usb2mail.c you just choose your device from a dynamic list.

 ## Prerequisites

 This software makes use of the libusb open source library: [libusb on Github](https://github.com/libusb/libusb)